Flag of South Carolina

-The flag of South Carolina is a symbol of the U.S. state of South Carolina consisting of an indigo field with a white palmetto tree and a white crescent.
+The flag of South Carolina is a symbol of the U.S. state of South Carolina consisting of a blue field with a white palmetto tree and a white crescent.
 Roots of this design have existed in some form since 1775, being based on one of the first American Revolutionary War flags.
 While keeping most of its design intact since its adoption, it has varied over the years.

+Design specifications

+The state flag of South Carolina was established through a legislative resolution adopted on January 28, 1861, by the South Carolina General Assembly, which designated the following design as a national flag of South Carolina:

+…blue, with a white palmetto upright in the centre thereof, and a white increscent in the upper flag staff corner of the flag.